I Am Coming for You

 Violence is never justified.
 Yet sometimes I think my mother was justified.

 In the dream, I feel small, like a child, again.
 My body, blockish and chunky.
 Her body, the map.
-I follow its tortuous route back, again and again.
+I follow its tortuous route.

-"What do you have on?
+"Do you have something on?
 Let me see," she calls.

 I am coming.
 It's easy to forget why I created the map in the first place.
 I push through the door urgent to say, Read me a bedtime story, Mama, one with a different end.
 But when I emerge, I am alone.
 I stand before the mirrors, where she once stood, now a grown woman in a different dress, this one a shade of autumn red.
 It shows off my legs.
 Revenge is not a reason to write, but it wasn't revenge I was after, just a desire to find a new map.
-A map is just a mirror.
-In the reflection, I appreciate my shapely legs and sturdy core; it's a shell refilled with my own beating heart, and a rib cage to protect it.-->
+A map is but a mirror.
+In the reflection, I appreciate my shapely legs and sturdy core, a shell refilled with my own beating heart and a rib cage to protect it.

 This essay was previously published in CutBank no. 89.